Elvira-94/readme-generator/README.md

 * Steps for deployment on Heroku
    * Fork or clone this repository
-   * Navigate into the reposity and run 'Python3 run.py'
+   * Navigate into the repository and run 'Python3 run.py'

 ## Bugs: